Master statistics & machine learning: intuition, math, code

 You need to understand statistics.

 Nearly all areas of human civilization are incorporating code and numerical computations.
 This means that many jobs and areas of study are based on applications of statistical and machine-learning techniques in programming languages like Python and MATLAB.
-This is often called 'data science' as is an increasingly important topic.
+This is often called 'data science' and is an increasingly important topic.
+Statistics and machine learning are also fundamental to artificial intelligence (AI) and business intelligence.

-If you want to make yourself a future-proof employee, employer, data scientist, or researcher in any technical field, you'll need to know statistics and machine-learning.
+If you want to make yourself a future-proof employee, employer, data scientist, or researcher in any technical field -- ranging from data scientist to engineering to research scientist to deep learning modeler -- you'll need to know statistics and machine-learning.
 And you'll need to know how to implement concepts like probability theory and confidence intervals, k-means clustering and PCA, Spearman correlation and logistic regression, in computer languages like Python or MATLAB.

 There are six reasons why you should take this course: